Course-Based Route

 How and when do students pay for the course-based route?

 Expenses are consistent throughout the program as students pay for each course registration prior to the start of the relevant term.
-The Graduate Summative Seminar costs the same amount as other 3 credit hour courses, and payment is due prior to the start of the term in which a student is registered for the course.
+The Graduate Summative Seminar costs the same amount as other 3 credit hour courses, and payment is due prior to the start of the term in which a student is registered for the course, with the deadline noted within the Graduate tuition fee schedule for that session.

 What options are there within the course-based route?